Parable of the Blind Leading the Blind Meaning, plus:

 In The Luke Parable of the Blind Leading the Blind Bible Verse reference (Luke 6:39 – 42, scroll down to see Bible quotes & scriptures), Jesus starts by saying: “Can a blind man lead a blind man?
 Will they not both fall into a pit?”
 Jesus then goes on to give practical examples as well as consequences of being “blind” and hypocritical.

 The Matthew Parable of the Blind Leading the Blind Bible Verse reference (Matthew 15:10-20, scroll down to see Bible quotes & scriptures) has a longer and more detailed description, along with the meaning and explanation of the parable.
 In the Matthew Parable reference, the disciples of Jesus ask Him to explain the parable to them, and Jesus goes ahead to explain.

 May God bless and minister to us all as we read.
 May we continually gain knowledge and practical wisdom from His teachings.
-May we never forget or ignore all we are learning, but continually apply all that we learn into our daily lives.
-Amen.
+May we never forget or ignore all we are learning, but continually apply all we that learn into our daily lives.

 Blind Leading the Blind Meaning & Explanation

 (Please scroll further down for Bible Verses & Quotes)

 The Parable of The Blind Leading The Blind compels us to examine and reexamine what is truly important in living our lives as Christians.
 It contrasts outwardly religious and often pretentious acts to what is truly important – what is deep inside of us, what is deep inside our hearts, our faith in God, trust in God and obedience to God.